-- The conference to be attended must take place before April for September submissions and before October for February submissions.
+- The conference to be attended must take place January 1-June 15 for October submission and June 1-December 31 for April submissions.

 - Students will be reimbursed up to the total amount of the award upon submission of itemized receipts for meeting registration, travel, housing and/or per diem expenses.

 Applications will be submitted via email to Katharine Gonzales and will include:

 - A cover letter signed by the applicant stating the purpose and amount of the request (up to $750).
 The award may be used for domestic or international travel.

 - A copy of the program announcement for the conference to be attended.

 - A copy of the abstract to be presented.

 - A copy of the applicant’s CV, including education, honors/awards and publications.

 - A one-page letter of recommendation from the applicant’s Principal Investigator or advisor describing the applicant and the benefit of attending this conference.

 - A description of the applicant’s research and career goals (no more than 250 words).